Queer of color critique: Disidentification

-Articulations of Queer of Color Critique
+Articulations of queer of color critique

-Indigeneity and Diaspora
+Indigeneity and diaspora

 In the anthology, Queer Indigenous Studies: Critical Interventions in Theory, Politics, and Literature, scholar Andrea Smith presents a criticism queer of color critique while urging for a queer native studies lens.
 Smith asserts that Queer of Color Critique fails to contend with settler colonialism or acknowledge the existence of Native nations, undermining the sovereignty of indigenous peoples.
 Additionally, she writes that "in queer of color critique in particular, mestizaje and queerness often intersect to disappear indigeneity through the figure of the diasporic or hybrid queer subject."
-In this gap, Smith advocates for a native queer lens that both deconstructs heteronormativity within Native Studies and destabilizes settler colonial logics within queer theory.
+In this gap, Smith advocates for a native queer lens that both deconstructs heteronormativity within Native studies and destabilizes settler colonial logics within queer theory.

 Stephanie Nohelani Teves, the author of Defiant Indigeneity: The Politics of Hawaiian Performance uses queer of color critique to explore diasporic indigeneity within the lāhui, the Hawaiian nation, queering Hawaiian indigeneity.
-Teves argues for an expanded understanding of Native identity that doesn't mandate persistent connection to land, but recognizes the economic and colonial forces behind displacement of Kānaka Maoli into the diaspora.
+Teves argues for an expanded understanding of Native identity that doesn't mandate persistent connection to land, but recognizes the economic and colonial forces behind displacement of Kānaka Maoli (Native Hawaiians) into the diaspora.
 Movement is especially prominent for queer and trans Hawaiians due to the colonial imposition of heteropatriarchy.
 However, diasporic movement furthers settler colonialism, which both relies on Native disappearance and benefits LGBTQ communities in the mainland, placing Native queer Hawaiians in a precarious position.
 As Teves explains, "mainstream American visions of LGBTQ life are [...] antithetical to the Indigenous-based forms of gender and sexuality that get squeezed into Western categories but also continue to exist outside of them."

 Gayatri Gopinath explores queer of color diasporic aesthetic practices in her book Unruly Visions: The Aesthetic Practices of Queer Diaspora.
 Gopinath claims queer diasporic aesthetics reveal the interconnected violence and displacement of empire that affects both native and non-native racialized subjects.
 As Gopinath explains, "the aesthetic practices of queer diaspora constitute an alternative archive of what remains submerged within dominant epistemologies, and also demand and enact a reading practice of dominant archives that renders visible their gaps, fissures and inconsistencies."
 Gopinath's argument is that queer diasporic aesthetics expose and deconstruct heteronormative and homonormative nationalisms, highlighting inclusion and exclusion as simultaneous facets of the violent liberal egalitarian settler colonial nation-state.
 Gopinath sees queerness as an optic for problematizing history, diaspora, and social formations.